Overview

 Year I

 The first year of fellowship focuses heavily on developing clinical expertise in pulmonary and critical care medicine.
-This year is rigorous, but it is here that fellows discover how to diagnose and manage the vast array of pulmonary diseases that we see at CCF.
+This year is clinically rigorous, but it is here that fellows discover how to diagnose and manage the vast array of pulmonary diseases that we see at Cleveland Clinic.
 In this year, fellows also master skills specific to pulmonary/critical care including bronchoscopy, bedside ultrasonography/echo and intubation.
-The first year is a pivotal time for fellows to explore the multiple academic opportunities available and begin developing mentored relationships (a key aspect of our program) in preparation for the scholarship phase of fellowship in years two and three.
+The first year is a pivotal time for fellows to explore the multiple academic opportunities available and begin developing mentored relationships (a key aspect of our program) in preparation for their scholarly work.

 Year II

 The second year of fellowship focuses on two key elements; leadership and scholarship.
 The early portion of the year is geared towards refining the core skills learned in year one and providing each fellow with clinical leadership experience.
-Thereafter, fellows begin to set the cornerstone for future scholarship by crafting a personalized academic track.
-The scholarship track with emphasis on the mentorship experience follows each fellow into their third year and is key to our mission of graduating physicians equipped to be leaders in medicine.
+Thereafter, fellows begin to set the cornerstone for future scholarship by choosing a personalized clinical focus and academic track.
+The clinical and academic track with emphasis on the mentorship experience follows each fellow into their third year and is key to our mission of graduating physicians equipped to be leaders in medicine.
+During the second year, our fellows also participate in our Quality in Leadership (QuiL) curriculum, combining principles of quality improvement and leadership through a longitudinal team-based quality project.

 Year III